 Life is a journey with ups, downs and unexpected events; at times it may be helpful to navigate these with support.
 I am an experienced Existential/ Integrative counsellor and psychotherapist with consulting rooms in Central and North London.

 My approach is founded on existential thinking.
-I also incorporate some psychodynamic and integrative ideas as each clients needs are different and I try to work with them in a way that will best suit their needs.
+I also incorporate some psychodynamic and integrative ideas as each clients needs are different and I work with them in a way that will best suit their needs.
 I work with people facing a wide variety of challenges and feelings that are difficult to manage.
 Whether you are seeking a counsellor for anxiety, depression, you are contemplating divorce or it's difficult to name what you feel and want to address, I will listen to your unique experience and work with you on finding a way forward.

-I grew up in Canada but have lived in London for 20 years.
+I grew up in Canada but have lived in London for over 20 years.
 I have also lived and travelled in many other parts of the world.

 My relationship with a client centres around a unique dialogue that evolves over time.
 Putting feelings and experiences into words together with a client can create new perspectives and new understanding.
 Clients often find this helpful - hence Psychotherapy has often been called the ‘talking cure’.